NadavVazana/Miss-Book/README.md

 In this page the user can see the full details on the book he clicked on. the user can leave a review about the book and view all the reviews on it. also the user can route to the next book from here without going back to the books page.

 <img src="https://res.cloudinary.com/ds8xkm0ue/image/upload/v1667122061/Untitled_bdokia.png" />

+## <a id="tech" /> Technologies

+The application uses the software architectural of Model View Controller.

 ## <a id="authors" /> Authors